PERSONAL LOG: AUDIO ANCHORS & THE VINYL DISCOVERY

 I found myself just... flipping through them.
 The motion felt good.
 My claws clicked against the plastic sleeves, but I didn't tear anything.
 It was a rhythm.
 Flip.
 Flip.
 Flip.

-I found an album I used to own, acording to my human journal old me wrote.
+I found an album I used to own — according to my human journal, the one old-me wrote.
 'Dark Side of the Moon.'

 I didn't play it.
 I didn't need to.
 I just held the sleeve.
 I remembered the weight of it.
 I remembered the crackle of the needle dropping.